Caledonia, you're calling me...

 and King Arthur

-The Clan system along the English border was slightly different from that in the Highlands; it's nature came from the constant warfare between England and Scotland, but lasted even after (roughly) amiable relations were established in the reign of Elizabeth of England
+The Clan system along the English border was slightly different from that in the Highlands, forged from constant warfare with England, and which lasted even after (roughly) amiable relations were established during the reign of Elizabeth of England

 .
 During this time ethnic exoticism became seen as colorful instead of dangerous, and the clans became fashionable in the ruling classes of Great Britain.
 Many of the customs we associate with the Clans in fact date from this period.
-For instance, the Tartans or clan heraldry on the kilts were in fact not standardized until this period.
-In another way, however this was a bad time for the Highlands, as it was the time of the notorious Clearances in which landholders (i.e. Chiefs) were evicting the tenants for the sake of changing the agricultural products.
+For instance, the Tartans, or clan heraldry on the kilts, were in fact not standardized until this period.
+In another way, however, this was a bad time for the Highlands, as it was the time of the notorious Clearances in which landholders were evicting tenants for the sake of changing agricultural products; the largest landowners were of course their own chiefs who found that in a now pacified Scotland there was more status to be had from wealth than the number of followers (to be fair a few chiefs actually beggared themselves trying to protect their clans from economic conditions).
 Some of the evicted tenants survived by migration to North America (particularly Canada) and other places; others survived from the pay for soldiering

 and related work across The British Empire

-; and some began moving to the Lowland cities, which thanks to the political and economic Union enacted in 1707 were beginning to experience the first stirrings of the Industrial Revolution (the Lowland Scots, being Presbyterians, had found much in common with the English Dissenters—Baptists, Congregationalists, Quakers, Unitarians, and of course Presbyterians—who pioneered the new industrial techniques, and began setting up their own factories and coming up with their own techniquesnote
+Many began moving to Lowland cities, which thanks to the political and economic Union enacted in 1707 were beginning to experience the first stirrings of the Industrial Revolution

 It is a common fiction in Romantic depictions of Scotland to view the Clans as rugged individualists, fiercely pro-independence and pro-Stuart